Tushindi ujeuricounter gender-based violence program

 community members received tailored information on GBV prevention and response and family planning

 GBV survivors reintegrated

 Number of GBV survivors reintegrated in socioeconomic activities including Village Savings and Loan groups and literary circles.

-Youth Clubs formed
+CODESA and Youth Clubs formed

 The youth club leaders were trained in prevention of sexual and psychosocial violence, peacebuilding, and communication skills for social and behavioral change, as well as sexual and reproductive health.